atharvacc/c2GAN/README.md

 More details please refer to the published paper. [[paper]](https://www.biorxiv.org/content/10.1101/848077v1.abstract)

-## c<sup>2</sup>GAN model

-A readable python code of c<sup>2</sup>GAN aims at realizing unsupervised domian mapping in optical microscopy.
+A readable python code of c<sup>2</sup>GAN aiming at realizing unsupervised domain mapping in optical microscopy is provided in this repository.
 Next, we will guide you step by step to implement our method.

 # Repo Structure